iszczesniak/cpp/callable/index.md

 {% include_relative capture3a.cc %}
 {% endhighlight %}

+### Default policy

+The capture list can begin with the default policy of capturing variables either by value or by reference.
+If a default capture policy is given, *all variables* used in the body are captured, and we do not have to list them.

-We set the default capture-by-reference policy with `&`.
+We set the default capture-by-value policy with `=`.
 For example:

 {% highlight c++ %}
 {% include_relative capture4.cc %}